Disclaimer

 • Obesity

-• MGUS (nearly all-cases of MM are preceded by MGUS)
+• MGUS (nearly all cases of MM are preceded by MGUS)

 Diagnosis

-• Definitive test: bone marrow aspiration and biopsy
+• Definitive test: bone marrow analysis

 Clinical Manifestation (End-Organ Damage)